“Casting all your care upon Him, for He cares for you.”

 Before we can experience God’s sufficiency, we need to realize our insufficiency to live the Christian life.

 We should give the whole of our lives to God.
 God wants us to give Him the big burdens and the little burdens.
-We should deposit with Him not only spiritual but material burdens, and we do this not only part of the time but all of the time.
+We should deposit not only spiritual but material burdens with Him, and we do this not only part of the time but all of the time.

 What anxiety are you carrying just now, child of God?
 What is your heartache?
 What grief do you bear today?
 What disappointment?
 What hurt feeling?
 Whatever the burden, cast it upon the Lord.
 God does not want you to carry that burden.

-God does not want us to cast only certain kinds of anxiety upon Him; He wants us to cast everything upon Him.
+God does not want us to cast only certain kinds of anxiety upon Him; He wants us to throw everything upon Him.
 Give it all to Him.